Connect to a cloud server

 -

-Optional: create an SSH key pair and place your public SSH key when creating a cloud server or on an existing server.
+Optional: create an SSH key pair and place the public SSH key when creating a cloud server or on an existing server.

 -